rigdenlab/MrParse/README.md

 ample.git/bin/ample_into_ccp4.sh
 ```

+To run mrparse, check out this repository, make sure CCP4 is sourced, and then run the file `bin/mrparse`.

 ### Search Model Finder
 The search model finder currently uses [PHMMER](http://hmmer.org/) (distributed with [CCP4](http://www.ccp4.ac.uk)) to search for homologs.
 The facility to use [HHSEARCH](https://github.com/soedinglab/hh-suite) is almost complete, but is waiting on the HHSEARCH parsing functionality implemented in the GitHub [pull request](https://github.com/biopython/biopython/pull/1965) to be incorporated into the [BioPython](https://biopython.org) release.